-Multiple streams of income is a financial dream most people have nurtured for long.
+Multiple streams of income are a financial dream most people have nurtured for long.
 From the onset, we have always had the vision to go beyond savings and investments to provide Nigerians, and Africans in extension, with free but tailored financial advice.
 In line with that, we consistently provide crisp money tips and partner with sound minds to deliver golden financial advice.

 Recently, we had a tweet chat with Dr Tayo Oyedeji, the author of How I Retired at 40 & How You Can Prepare for Early Retirement, on building multiple income streams.
-It was a knowledge packed session that we believe everyone should have access to.
+It was a knowledge-packed session that we believe everyone should have access to.
 Hence, this blog post.

 Who is Tayo Oyedeji?

 I am an entrepreneur who started life in banking, did some consulting and advertising and was a professor at the University of Georgia in the US.
 I am currently retired but work in non-profits while building a startup.
 PhD was from Columbia- Missouri, MBA from Oxford.
 Former MD of Media Perspectives Nigeria and Starcom, South Africa.